cleesmith/tinycore_with_python_plus/README.md

 1. double-click tinycore.vbs
 1. install Cellipede, see: https://github.com/cleesmith/cellipede

+#### Mac OS X and Linux usage:
+> As both Mac OS X and Linux already have most of what is needed to do python development, this remastered Tiny Core is not needed.

 #### ToDo:
 1. fix path references in tinycore.vbs for qemu-system-i386w.exe and tclwin.vdi ??? somehow